httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 This example shows the same message with input keying material of "BO3ZVPxUlnLORbVGMpbT1Q".
 In this example, the plaintext is split into records of 10 octets each (that is, the "rs" field in the header is 10).
-The first record includes a single additional octet of padding.
+The first record includes a single octet of padding.
 This means that there are 7 octets of message in the first record, and 8 in the second.
-This causes the end of the content to align with a record boundary, forcing the creation of a third record that contains only two octets of padding.
+This causes the end of the content to align with a record boundary, forcing the creation of a third record that contains only two octets of the padding length.

 ~~~ example
 HTTP/1.1 200 OK